zivavu/ALLG/README.md

 Technologies used:

--   React + Vite
+-   ReactJs + Vite
+-   React Router
+-   HTML
+-   CSS
--   React-router
+-   JavaScript
--   Firebase
+-   ES6

-Packages:

 -   Formik + Yup
+-   Firebase Hosting
+-   Firestore Auth
+-   Firestore Database
--   lodash
+-   Firestore Storage

 It has all of the basic online marketplace features such as:

--   search for adverts(based on title, city and category) and view them
+-   search for adverts(based on title, city and category)
--   add new adverts
+-   add your adverts
--   edit adverts
+-   edit your adverts
 -   form validation
 -   advet views counter
--   view others adverts
+-   view other users adverts
--   view others profiles
+-   view other users profiles
 -   account menagment
 -   add/delete watched adverts
 -   check or delete your adverts